-This paragraph 7 describes the processes intended to ensure a successful and constructive relationship between the Council of Governors and the Board of Directors.
+This paragraph describes the processes intended to ensure a successful and constructive relationship between the Council of Governors and the Board of Directors.
 It emphasises the importance of informal and formal communication, and confirms the formal arrangements for communication within the Trust.
 It suggests an approach to informal communications, and sets out the formal arrangements for resolving conflicts between the Council of Governors and the Board of Directors.

+6.2 Informal Communications

-- 7.2 Informal Communications - 7.2.1 Informal and frequent communication between the Governors and the Directors is an essential feature of a positive and constructive relationship designed to benefit the Trust and the services it provides. - 7.2.2 The Chair shall use his reasonable endeavours to encourage effective informal methods of communication including: - (a) participation of the Board of Directors in the induction, orientation and training of Governors; - (b) development of special interest relationships between Non-Executive Directors and Governors; - (c) discussions between Governors and the Chair and/or the Chief Executive and/or Directors through the office of the Secretary; - (d) involvement in Membership recruitment and briefing at public events organised by the Trust. - 7.3 Formal Communication
+- 6.2.1 Informal and frequent communication between the Lead Governor, Governors and the Directors is an essential feature of a positive and constructive relationship designed to benefit the Trust and the services it provides. - 6.2.2 The Chair shall use his/her reasonable endeavours to encourage effective informal methods of communication including: - (a) participation of the Board of Directors in the induction, orientation and training of Governors; - (b) development of special interest relationships between Non-Executive Directors and Governors; - (c) discussions between Governors and the Chair and/or the Chief Executive and/or Directors through the office of the Secretary; - (d) involvement in Membership recruitment and briefing at public events organised by the Trust. - 6.2.3 Governors will be given information on to whom they should report operational issues.